 Jordan is a kingdom layered in antiquity, from the work of Nabataean stonemasons to characters such as Moses and Lawrence of Arabia; from ancient cities and Biblical sites to desert castles, Crusader forts, and Byzantine mosaics.

-This ancient culture belies the fact that it is also a modern country, with good infrastructure, a thriving business and arts scene, and first-class hotels, restaurants and shopping opportunities.
+This ancient culture belies the fact that it is also a modern country, with good infrastructure, a thriving business and arts scene, and first-class hotels, restaurants, and shopping opportunities.
 The contrast between the old and new is astonishing.

 Jordan is a relatively small country of varied landscapes, where the fertile Jordan Valley, bordering the entire western side of the kingdom, is separated from the immense desert stretching to the east by the populated highlands.
 As part of the Great Rift Valley, the Jordan Valley incorporates the Dead Sea, the lowest point on the earth's surface and most famous for its heavy salt and mineral concentrations.

-The main towns strung along the length of the highland plateau include the friendly capital, Amman, as well as plenty of historical sites from ancient civilisations.
-Home to brilliant desert-scapes, colourful coral reefs that are unequalled the world over, and sweeping vistas towards the Promised Land, Jordan is full of charismatic beauty.
+The main towns strung along the length of the highland plateau include the capital of Amman, as well as plenty of historical sites from ancient civilisations.
+Home to brilliant deserts, colourful coral reefs that are unequalled the world over, and sweeping vistas, Jordan is full of charismatic beauty.

-Travel Guide powered by Word Travels, copyright © 2018 Globe Media Ltd. All rights reserved.
+Travel Guide powered by Word Travels, copyright © 2020 Globe Media Ltd. All rights reserved.
 By its very nature much of the information in this guide is subject to change at short notice and travellers are urged to verify information on which they're relying with the relevant authorities.
 Neither Globe Media nor The Global Travel Group can accept any responsibility for any loss or inconvenience to any person as a result of information contained above.